 Even though it is the landlord’s responsibility to cover the damages done to your rented home’s property, it doesn’t cover your items within your home.
 Renters insurance can cover the repair or replacement for the personal belongings in your home such as furniture, electronics, and other items lost or damaged in fire or other hazards.
 It also offers liability protection in case someone gets injured inside your home.
 There is a lot that renters insurance can cover and it is worth protecting the items you do own in your rental space.

 Whether you rent or buy, it’s important to have your home properly protected.
 Freeway Insurance can provide a wide assortment of homeowners and renters insurance rates to fit your needs.
+Call (800) 777-5620 to speak with a live agent to get a free quote.
 Get a free renters insurance quote or a free homeowners insurance quote online and we can get you an affordable plan to protect your household.